Michel Sydor: Third murder and repercussions for the law

-On the night of 25 July 1993, Sydor abducted Jessica Blanc, aged 7, from a fair in the village of Vacheresse, between Evian and Morzine.
+On the night of July 25th 1993, Sydor abducted Jessica Blanc, aged 7, from a fair in the village of Vacheresse, between Evian and Morzine.
 He accosted her in the street and got her into his car.
-He drove to her home in Neuvecelle, raped and killed her.
-He dumped her body a few yards from her garden.
+He then drove her to his home in Neuvecelle, where he proceeded to rape and kill her, eventually dumping her body in his garden.
 Jessica's parents, worried about her absence, reported her disappearance to the police station.
 Two young men also went to the station and claimed to have seen Blanc with a man before she disappeared.
 They also said that they had a bad feeling because they had never seen the man before in Vacheresse.
 Their description of the man and the model of his car identified the kidnapper, 64-year-old Sydor.

 The police went to Sydor's house at around 1am.
 When questioned about the traces of blood on his hands, he said he had tripped.
 Convinced that Jessica might still be alive, the police searched Sydor's home and found the girl's body in his garden.
 Sydor was taken into custody and claimed to have met Jessica at the fair.
-According to his statement, the little girl told him that she was tired, but that her parents couldn't take him home.
+According to his statement, the little girl told him that she was tired, but that her parents couldn't take her home.
 Sydor asked her if she had ever had sex with boys.
 According to Sydor, Blanc replied that she had done so twice with her cousin.
 Sydor then said that he had taken the girl to his house, but that he had killed her by accident.

-On 27 July, Sydor was charged with abduction, murder and rape of a minor under the age of 15, committed in a state of recidivism, and was remanded in custody.
-Following his indictment, a woman lawyer was appointed to represent him.
+On July 27th, Sydor was charged with abduction, murder and rape of a minor under the age of 15, committed in a state of recidivism, and was remanded in custody.
+Following his indictment, a female lawyer was appointed to represent him.
 Sydor refused her services and asked to be defended by Maître Georges Rimondi.
 The case caused quite a stir in the press, because of Sydor's profile: a multi-recidivist killer, twice a murderer in the past.
-After this case, the case of Patrick Tissier, also a child killer and repeat offender, led to the adoption of a new law: the introduction of an incompressible life sentence in France.
+After this case and the case of Patrick Tissier, who was also a child killer and repeat offender, it led to the adoption of a new law: the introduction of an incompressible life sentence in France.